MobSF/Mobile-Security-Framework-MobSF/README.md

 * Python 2.7
 * JDK

-* iOS IPA Analysis requires MAC.
+NOTE: iOS IPA Binary Analysis requires MAC.

 ##How to Use
 * For Using Static Analyzer